rhel-labs/learn-katacoda/selinux-containers/step1.md

 SELinux policies for containers), and setools-console (which is a set of tools that can facilitate SELinux policy analysis).
 In this demo, the container runtime related packages are already installed.

-There are 2 terminal tabs that will be used in this lab - the main terminal window (indicated by *Terminal*), and a second terminal window (indicated by *Terminal 2*).
+There are 2 terminal tabs that will be used in this lab - the main terminal tab (indicated by *Terminal*), and a second terminal tab (indicated by *Terminal 2*).

 First, install the udica and setools-console packages